google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface)
-is a great Node package that provides high-level APIs on top of the [DevTools debugging protocol][dtprotocol].
+is a great Node package that provides high-level APIs on top of the [DevTools Protocol][dtprotocol].
 You can use it orchestrate Headless Chrome, navigate to pages, and fetch information about those pages.

 The DevTools protocol can do a ton of interesting stuff, but it can be a bit